All Souls Day – November 2, 2022

 Our belief in the life, death and resurrection of Jesus won’t necessarily take away the pain that comes from grief, but it does have the power to help us make sense of why we feel the presence of our loved ones, even in their passing and why we choose to gather in prayer for them today.
 It affirms what all of us believe, even if we cannot understand – that through the cross and resurrection of Jesus, death is not the end for the faithful disciple but the passage to an eternity of peace.

-And so, we celebrate this day of prayer for the Holy Souls firmly convinced of God’s mercy and love.
-May we find hope in the words of Pope Francis, which our faith in Jesus challenges us to make as our own.
-“All baptized persons here on earth, the souls in Purgatory and all the blessed who are already in Paradise make one great Family.
+And so, as we celebrate this day of prayer for the Holy Souls firmly convinced of God’s mercy and love, may we find hope in the words of Pope Francis, “All baptized persons here on earth, the souls in Purgatory and all the blessed who are already in Paradise make one great Family.
 This communion between earth and heaven is realized especially in the prayers that we offer for one another. … Let us then go forward on this journey sustained by the help of brothers and sisters who are taking the same path toward heaven; and also by the help of brothers and sisters who are in heaven and are praying to Jesus for us.
 Go forward on this path with joy!”
 Amen.